Not a Developer?

 - If you're using webhooks, make sure to set a Production URL for your webhooks.

-In this guide, we'll get you set up with API keys, a Postman collection, and run you through a simple flow with our API so you can see how easy it is to access a whole world of information!
+In this guide, we'll get you set up with API keys, and a Postman collection, and run you through a simple flow with our API so you can see how easy it is to access a whole world of information!

 - Go to the Okra Dashboard sign-up page and fill in the required fields.